Hematite (iron ore) is attracted by magnets.

 The south pole of a magnet is opposite to the north pole.
 On the magnet, it is often identified by the letter S and the colours blue ou white.
 It can also have no colour at all.

-All around a magnet, magnetic forces exert an effect on other magnets and on nearby ferromagnetic substances.
+All around a magnet, magnetic forces exert an effect on other magnets nearby.
 This invisible area bounding the range of a magnet is called the magnetic field.

-The magnetic field of a magnet cannot be seen with the naked eye, but the effects of the law of the magnetic poles can be observed:
+The magnetic field of a magnet cannot be seen with the naked eye, but the attraction and repulsion of tow poles can be observed:

 The different poles (north and south) of these two magnets attract each other.
 These magnets attract each other.